AI Tools

 Best AI editor experience, but agent use is the cost driver.

-Cursor's official pricing page lists Hobby Free, Pro at $20/month, Pro+ at $60/month, Ultra at $200/month, Teams at $40/user/month, and Enterprise as custom.
+Cursor's official pricing page lists Hobby Free, Pro at $20/month, Pro+ at $60/month, Ultra at $200/month, and Enterprise as custom.
+Teams pricing changed in June 2026 to a two-tier structure: Standard at $32/seat/month billed annually ($40 monthly) and a new Premium tier at $96/seat/month billed annually ($120 monthly).

 The same docs give a useful planning range: daily Tab users usually stay within $20, limited Agent users often stay within included Pro usage, daily Agent users typically land around $60-$100/month, and power users using multiple agents or automation are often $200+/month.